Inviles/squares/README.md

 `yarn build`            - Builds the app for production to the `build` folder.\
 `yarn lint`             - Runs javascript linter (eslint).\
 `yarn lint:fix`         - Runs javascript linter (eslint) and fixes errors.\
+`yarn deploy`           - Builds the app for production and publishes to the Github pages.\

 ## Start working on the project